ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab05.md

    that allows an Entry object to be treated like an int when appropriate.
 So, for example, if e1 and e2 are both entry objects, then (e1 &lt; e2) will evaluate to true if e1.key() is less than e2.key().
-All of the other relational operators work too.
-Cool, huh?</td>
+All of the other relational operators work too!
+The power of overloading.</td>
  </tr>
 </table>